zainh8296/tempest-final/README.md

 - **Real-Time Alerts**: Always stay a step ahead with accurate, live disaster alerts.
 - **Preparedness Tips**: Get essential tips and resources to prepare before disaster strikes.
 - **Evacuation Routes & Shelters**: Safe navigation to the nearest shelters with a focus on efficiency and safety.

+# Built for the 2024 Congressional App Challenge, using SwiftUI

+- Zain.